 Significant unresolved decisions, cross-functional dependencies, or genuinely ambiguous situations that need real-time discussion.
 Unmeet confirms the meeting is justified — and may still pre-load a prioritized agenda to make it sharper.

-Why three tiers matter: Most meetings get shorter and sharper — that's where the value sits.
+Why three tiers matter: most meetings get shorter and sharper — that's where the value sits.
 Trimming a 30-minute meeting to 8 minutes, focused on the actual unresolved questions, is a much easier conversation to have with a team than skipping it entirely.
 The data shows where the value lives, and the team makes the call.

 This is the difference between "you wasted six hours this week" and "you saved six hours this week — and here's what your team did with them."
 One emotion is guilt.
 The other is momentum.